zmike/zmike.github.io/_posts/2021-05-18-hhhhhhhhhhhhhh.md

 Here's the rundown.

 ## The Rundown
-The 20210517 zink-wip snapshot is the bigest one in history.
+The 20210517 zink-wip snapshot is the biggest one in history.
 I say this with no exaggeration.

 Changes since the last snapshot include:
 * an imperial units (and I measured this precisely) fuckton of general driver overhead reduction